 Start Date Completion Date

 Environmental Document

 Design and Permitting (if applicable)

 Right-of-way (if applicable)

 Award of Contract

 Construction

-Operations & Maintenance

-(10 years min.
+Operations & Maintenance (10 years min.
 15 or 20 years for match reduction)

 iii.
-Project Management

-Provide an assessment of the management capabilities of the Applicant/Lead Agency.
-At a minimum, include an organization chart (as attachment), showing key project individuals who will be responsible for ensuring that the project is completed and has long-term sustainability.
+Project Management Provide an assessment of the management minimum, include an organization chart who will be responsible for ensuring the sustainability. (as attachment), showir ng key project individua

 iv.
-Integrated Regional Water Management Plan (IRWMP)

-Is the proposed project identified in an existing IRWMP?
-Yes No v.
-Description of Proposed Project vi.
-Project Details:
+Integrated Regional Water Managem Is the proposed project identified in an exi No

-Describe the project and why it is important for controlling transportation-related pollutants to a watershed(s).
+v.
+Description of Proposed Project Describe the project and why it is importar to a watershed(s). nt for controlling transpo rtation-related pollutants